We used to shy away from any recipe that had yeast as an ingredient. That is until we made these 30 minute dinner rolls.

 Our 30-minute dinner rolls are pretty light and fluffy.
 If your rolls are dense, we would suggest three things.

-Two – make sure your yeast isn’t expired.
+- Make sure your yeast isn’t expired.
 If your yeast doesn’t start to froth (like in the picture above), it may be expired and your bread won’t rise.

 Can I use butter instead of oil?